 Soft cheeses

-Avoid feta, Brie, Camembert, Roquefort, and Mexican-style cheese, like queso fresco, panela, and asadero, as they may be unpasteurized.
+Avoid feta, Brie, Camembert, Roquefort, and Mexican-style cheese, like queso fresco, panela, and asadero.
+They may be unpasteurized or contain Listeria.

 Raw eggs

-Avoid foods made with raw eggs, including homemade mayonnaise, hollandaise sauce, Caesar salad dressing, cookie dough, frostings, and homemade ice cream.
+Avoid foods made with raw eggs, as raw eggs can cause Salmonella.
+These include homemade mayonnaise, hollandaise sauce, Caesar salad dressing, cookie dough, frostings, and homemade ice cream.

-Avoid unpasteurized dairy products.
-Look for “pasteurized” on the label.
-This means it has been heated to kill germs.
+Avoid unpasteurized dairy products, including unpasteurized cheeses.
+Look for “pasteurized” on the label, as it means the product has been heated to kill germs.

 For more information on staying healthy during every stage of your pregnancy, visit our Pregnancy Guides page.